-6 See Glazer and Lipson, Courting the Suicide King.
+See Glazer and Lipson, Courting the Suicide King.

-7 See Charles E. McCallum and Bruce C. Young, Ethics Issues in Opinion Practice, 62 BUS.
+Lawyers providing legal opinions are subject to many duties.
+A lawyer who fails to meet his ethical obligations may be subject to disciplinary proceedings; a lawyer who fails to meet the duty of care to his client may be liable for malpractice.
+See Charles E. McCallum and Bruce C. Young, Ethics Issues in Opinion Practice, 62 BUS.
 LAW.
 417, 417 (2007).
-8 Id.
+While there are no statistics related to third party opinion liability, the trend shows that claims on based on closing opinions are on the rise.
+Id.
+Further, such claims can be the basis for criminal charges as well.
+As discussed later in this paper, it is clear that attorneys in some jurisdictions can be liable for damages if they fail to exercise the skill and care ordinarily possessed by lawyers acting in similar circumstances.
+See McCallum and Young, at p.
+418.

 The role of an attorney in preparing information for the use of a third person does not fit into the "normal" attorney-client privilege.
-The drafting of an opinion letter may create a nonlitigation conflict, but that is for the lawyer to determine:

-Conflicts of interest in contexts other than litigation sometimes may be difficult to assess.
-Relevant factors in determining whether there is potential for adverse effect include the duration and intimacy of the lawyer's relationship with the client or clients involved, the functions being performed by the lawyer, the likelihood that actual conflict will arise and the likely prejudice to the client from the conflict if it does arise.
-The question is often one of proximity and degree.10
+A lawyer undertaking such role "must be satisfied as a matter of professional judgment that making the evaluation is compatible with other functions undertaken on behalf of the client."
+Tex.
+Disciplinary R. Prof'l Conduct 2.02, Comment 5.
 A lawyer has the duty to advise the client of the implications of potential results of the evaluation, particularly the attorney's responsibilities to third persons and the duty to disseminate findings.
-For this reason, it is also advisable for the attorney to require direction from the client to conduct the necessary due diligence and prepare the opinion letter at the request of the client.

-Importantly, the third party to whom the opinion is rendered does not develop an attorneyclient relationship with the lawyer providing the opinion, but such attorney nevertheless owes a duty to the third party to use reasonable care when the actual client has invited the third party to rely on their lawyer's evaluation.11 Texas lawyers are also guided by Texas Disciplinary Rule 4.01;
+Id.
+Importantly, the third party to whom the opinion is rendered does not develop an attorney-client relationship with the lawyer providing the opinion, but such attorney owes a duty to the third party to use care when the actual client has invited the third party to rely on their lawyer's evaluation.
+See RESTATEMENT (THIRD) OF THE LAW GOVERNING LAWYERS § 51(2) (2000).

-Truthfulness and Statements to Others:
+Texas lawyers are also guided by Texas Disciplinary Rule 4.01; Truthfulness and Statements to Others:

-In the course of representing a client a lawyer shall not knowingly: a) make a false statement of material fact or law to a third person; or b) fail to disclose a material fact to a third person when disclosure is necessary to avoid making the lawyer a party a criminal act or knowingly assisting a fraudulent act perpetrated by a client.12
+In the course of representing a client a lawyer shall not knowingly: a) make a false statement of material fact or law to a third person; or b) fail to disclose a material fact to a third person when disclosure is necessary to avoid making the lawyer a party a criminal act or knowingly assisting a fraudulent act perpetrated by a client.